sonata-project/SonataPageBundle/Resources/doc/reference/introduction.rst

 Depends on the configuration a site can be represented by:

- * a domain : sonata-project.org or sonata-project.com
+ * a host : sonata-project.org or sonata-project.com
- * a domain + a path : sonata-project.org/uk or sonata-project.org/fr or sonata-project.com/uk
+ * a host + a path : sonata-project.org/uk or sonata-project.org/fr or sonata-project.com/uk

 The latter required a specific ``RequestContext`` to work.
 This is done by changing the ``router`` service. s